 Sleep plays an important role in our lives and has a strong impact on the quality of our lives.
 With proper sleep, we wake up feeling refreshed, rejuvenated, and ready to perform the activities of our daily lives.

 Quantity and quality are important in getting a good night’s sleep.
-We need to allow ourselves enough time to cycle through the stages of that are necessary for muscle repair, memory consolidation and hormone release that regulates growth and appetite.
+We need to allow ourselves enough time to cycle through the stages of sleep that are necessary for muscle repair, memory consolidation, and hormone regulation that affects growth and appetite.

 Treatments for sleep disorders include behavioral training, weight loss, the avoidance of sedative drugs and smoking, surgical and medical interventions, and the use of therapeutic appliances such as continuous and bi-level positive pressure devices.

 If you suspect you have a sleep disorder, discuss your symptoms with your health care provider to establish a plan for diagnosis and treatment.

 Sleep apnea is characterized by pauses in breathing during sleep.
 There are several classifications of sleep apnea: Obstructive Sleep Apnea, Central Sleep Apnea, Mixed Sleep Apnea and Complex Sleep Apnea.